gantian127/soilgrids/docs/source/index.rst

 * **output**: The file path of the GeoTiff file to store the downloaded data with ".tif" file extension.

 * **resx, resy**: The grid resolution for the downloaded data when "crs" parameter is set as a projection coordinate system (e.g., epsg 152160).
-The value for resx and resy is set as 250 (m) by default, which is the same grid resolution as the soil datasets in the SoilGrids system.
+The value for resx and resy is set as 250 (m) if not specified by the user.
+  This is the same grid resolution as the soil datasets in the SoilGrids system.

 * **width, height**: The width and height in pixels for the downloaded data when "crs" parameter is set as a geographic coordinate system (e.g., epsg 4326).